sanjay1133/wp-gravity-code-snippet/README.md

 ## Overview

-This is a list of useful **WordPress** and **Gravity Form** code snippets and functions that I often reference to enhance or clean up my sites.
+A curated collection of helpful code snippets and functions designed to optimize and improve the functionality of **WordPress** and **Gravity Form** websites.

 **Note:** Please be careful and make backups!